-Daft Punk go from sampling disco records to creating disco records
+Daft Punk go from sampling disco records to creating a dance masterpiece

 by Andre Torres